wesleyZero/capstone_II/README.md

 **functions here are linked, but not shown directly because they are soo long**

 we use all of those functions above, calling them many times for the [isothermal](https://github.com/wesleyZero/capstone_II/blob/main/run_dmc.m#L90-L196) case and the [isobaric](https://github.com/wesleyZero/capstone_II/blob/main/run_dmc.m#L212-L264) cases.
-Then we evaluate the economic value of these processes(at all tau, T, P) with the [NPV function](https://github.com/wesleyZero/capstone_II/blob/main/economic_fxns.m#L492-L686) to generate the plots we want, and answer the quesions that we want to answer.
+Then we evaluate the economic value of these processes(at all $\tau$, T, P) with the [NPV function](https://github.com/wesleyZero/capstone_II/blob/main/economic_fxns.m#L492-L686) to generate the plots we want, and answer the quesions that we want to answer.

 <table>
   <tr>